mkucukdemir/java-web/README.md

 Servlets, Web Services
 will soon be available...
 (Repositories will be reorganized)
 ## Web Application Template
 Servlet written with Spring MVC + Security, Hibernate, JSTL, JQuery, Bootstrap dependencies.
 Find details in project folder.
+By Web Service Integration branch, Web Application Template has been integrated with User Authentication Service and Role Management Service.
 ## UserAuthenticationWS
 SOAP Web Service
 ## UserAuthenticationWSC